dbcook/openrocket-database/README.md

 separately cataloged anywhere.
 A couple have been identified (3 cal ellipsoid and 5 cal ogive T-15 nose cones) by pulling information from kit descriptions and instructions.

-The MPC metric tube sizing system has persisted to the present (2018) due to its adoption by Quest, which not coincidentally was founded by Bill Stine, son of MPC founder G. Harry Stine.
+The MRI/MPC metric tube sizing system has persisted to the present (2018) due to its adoption by Quest, which not coincidentally was founded by Bill Stine, son of MPC designer G. Harry Stine.
-I have not confirmed it, but I strongly suspect that the modern day Quest tubes have identical dimensions to the original MPC tubes, implying a .5mm (.020") wall thickness.
+I have not confirmed it, but I strongly suspect that the modern day Quest tubes have identical dimensions to the original MRI/MPC tubes, implying a .5mm (.020") wall thickness.
 Quest gives dimensions for some but not all of its tubes.
 The Quest data combined with a few actual parts should let us definitively recover the nose cone shoulder diameters appropriate for the metric tubes.